Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Choices and challenges

 \subsection{How to evaluate the POSL}

-Prediction score must be evaluated regarding overall performances, calibration, discrimination, and clinical usefulness \citep{McLernon_2023}.
+Prediction models must be evaluated regarding overall performances, calibration, discrimination, and clinical usefulness \citep{McLernon_2023}.
 Calibration refers to how well model predictions agree with the actual outcome frequencies in the population under study.
 Of note, calibration was seldom reported for ML-based prediction models \citep{Andaur_2022}.
 Discrimination refers to how well the model predictions separate high- from low-risk patients.
 Overall performances mix calibration and discrimination.
 Clinical usefulness refers to how well the model predictions can improve clinical decision-making by targeting high-risk patients for additional intervention while not burdening the system and patients with excessive false positives.
 We used both the MSE and the MdAE as measures of overall performance.
 Nevertheless, these measures are time-scale dependent.
 If the time range is highly variable between individuals, one can prefer scale-independent measures such as the median absolute percentage error or the mean squared percentage error \citep{Hyndman_2018}.
+Other metrics can be considered, especially proper scores like the Brier score (albeit equivalent to the MSE with a binary outcome) or the continuous ranking probability score when the interest lies in a cumulative distribution function \citep{Tyralis_Papacharalampous_2024}.
 Calibration was assessed at three nested levels \citep{VanCalster_2019}.
-First, calibration-in-the-large implies that the observed event rate is close to the average predicted risk.
-Second, weak calibration implies no overestimation or underestimation of risks.
-Third, calibration-in-the-small implies the predicted risks correspond to observed event rates (but not necessary for each predictor pattern).
+First, calibration-in-the-large implies that the prediction is close to the observation.
+Second, weak calibration implies no overestimation or underestimation of the outcome.
+Third, calibration-in-the-small implies the predictions correspond to the observations (but not necessary for each predictor pattern).
 We used the calibration intercept, the calibration slope, and a flexible calibration curve, respectively.
 Discrimination and clinical usefulness are more difficult to evaluate with a continuous outcome.
 Indeed, clinical decision-making typically operates in a classification setting with a threshold defining high-risk and low-risk subgroups.
 We used a threshold of 24L according to the literature \citep{Levesque__2015, convince_2023} for the discrimination evaluated through the AUROC.
 Clinical usefulness can be evaluated through the net benefit solely or a decision analysis curve for a binary outcome \citep{Vickers_Elkin_2006}.
-Although decision curve analysis allows for the investigation of the net benefit across a range of possible threshold probabilities, it should not be used to select the best threshold \citep{Vickers_2019}.
-Note that if the envisaged intervention is dangerous or costly, we can incorporate this ``harm" in the net benefit computation \citep{Vickers_Elkin_2006}.
-We emphasise the importance of reporting all these performance measures to compare the methods fairly.
+Although decision curve analysis allows for investigating the net benefit across a range of possible threshold probabilities, it should not be used to select the best threshold \citep{Vickers_2019}.
+Note that if the envisaged intervention is dangerous or costly, we can incorporate this “harm” in the net benefit computation \citep{Vickers_Elkin_2006}.
+We emphasise the importance of reporting all these performance measures to compare the algorithms fairly.
 Indeed, historical learners were better calibrated than individual learners and POSLs in our application, but they achieved lower discrimination and net benefit.
-These performance measures should be considered together, and their respective importance considered with respect to the intended use \citep{Vickers_Cronin_2010}.
+These performance measures should be considered together, and their respective importance should be considered with respect to the intended use \citep{Vickers_Cronin_2010}.
+Another way to evaluate prediction models' performance, mainly suggested in the ML literature, is by providing prediction intervals instead of point prediction.
+Therefore, one can derive discrimination-like measures by checking if the actual outcomes lie in the intervals.
+However, weak calibration and calibration-on-the-small are more challenging to assess.
+Two main frameworks may be used to obtain prediction intervals in dynamic settings: moving block bootstrap \citep{Ju_2015} and conformal prediction \citep{Zaffran_2022}.
+Nevertheless, these procedures are data-hungry and time-consuming, especially with POSL.